Cadogan Estates: Property

 The Cadogan Estate covers 93 acres (over 376,000 square metres) of the Royal Borough of Kensington and Chelsea, including residential properties, offices and retail space.
-The Foundations of the Estate were established in 1717 when Charles, second Baron Cadogan, married Elizabeth Sloane, daughter of Sir Hans Sloane, having purchased the Manor of Chelsea in 1712.
-This part of London has remained under the stewardship of the Cadogan family ever since, the tradition continuing today under the present Chairman, Viscount Chelsea, and his father, Earl Cadogan, who is Life President.
+The Foundations of the Estate were established in 1717 when Charles Cadogan, 2nd Baron Cadogan, married Elizabeth Sloane, daughter of Sir Hans Sloane, having purchased the Manor of Chelsea in 1712.
+This part of London has remained under the ownership of the Cadogan family ever since, the tradition continuing today under the present Chairman, Edward Cadogan, 9th Earl Cadogan.

 Today the Estate includes approximately 3,000 flats, 200 houses, 300 shops, 500,000 square feet (over 46,000 square meters) of office space and over a dozen gardens covering 15 acres (some 60,000 square meters).

 The Estate's long history, family ownership and conservative financial structure permit a long-term approach, the area developing into one of London's most notable neighbourhoods.

 History

 The company owes its origins to Sir Hans Sloane, a well-known explorer, physician and collector, having purchased the manor of Chelsea in 1712 and the 10-acre (40,000 m2) site of Beaufort House at Cheyne Walk in 1737.
 Sloane later died in 1753 without any male heirs, leaving his estate to two daughters.

-In 1777, Charles Sloane Cadogan – then Earl Cadogan – granted a lease to architect Henry Holland to create the first-ever purpose-built new town.
+In 1777, Charles Cadogan, 1st Earl Cadogan – granted a lease to architect Henry Holland to create the first-ever purpose-built new town.
 "Hans Town" provided attractive Georgian terraced houses to people of moderately affluent means.
 Jane Austen and her brother lived in one; William Wilberforce, who led the movement to abolish slavery, in another.

-As London swelled during the industrial age, the 5th Earl Cadogan, George Henry Cadogan (1840-1915), undertook a review of his estate and decided on a comprehensive redevelopment.
+As London swelled during the industrial age, George Cadogan, 5th Earl Cadogan (1840-1915), undertook a review of his estate and decided on a comprehensive redevelopment.
 He commissioned cutting-edge architecture and a new red-brick style that became synonymous with the area: Pont Street Dutch.
 The opening of Sloane Square Station happened in 1868 and the completion of the riverside embankment in 1874.
 During the period 1877 to 1900 much of the modern Estate took shape.
-Cadogan Square – the "jewel in the crown" of the new development – the Royal Court Theatre at Sloane Square and Hotel Trinity Church on Sloane Street were built under the 5th Earl's auspices and received support from Cadogan to the present day.
+Cadogan Square – the "jewel in the crown" of the new development – the Royal Court Theatre at Sloane Square and Holy Trinity Church on Sloane Street were built under the 5th Earl's auspices and received support from Cadogan to the present day.